-It is proposed that the existing pipe that connects the lagoon with the Tees estuary would be replaced with a new pipe, with a flow control structure, during the construction of the port terminal.
+It is proposed that the existing pipe that connects the lagoon with the Tees estuary through the embankment would be replaced with a new pipe, with a flow control structure, during the construction of the port terminal.
 The aim of the control structure would be to maintain the current range of water levels experienced.